Brussels Intercommunal Transport Company

 The Brussels Intercommunal Transport Company (Société des Transports Intercommunaux de Bruxelles or STIB; Maatschappij voor het Intercommunaal Vervoer te Brussel or MIVB) is the local public transport operator in Brussels, Belgium.
-It is usually referred to in English by the double acronym STIB-MIVB, or by its French acronym, STIB.
+It is usually referred to in English by the double acronym STIB/MIVB, or by its French acronym, STIB.

-It is responsible for the Brussels metro, Brussels trams and Brussels buses, linking with the De Lijn network in Flanders and the TEC network in Wallonia.
+STIB/MIVB is responsible for the Brussels Metro, Brussels trams and Brussels buses, linking with the De Lijn network in Flanders and the TEC network in Wallonia.

 History and operation

-Founded in 1954, STIB operates 4 metro lines, 18 tram lines and 50 bus lines.
-It covers the 19 communes of the Brussels Capital Region and some surface routes extend to the near suburbs in the other regions.
+Founded in 1954, STIB/MIVB operates 4 metro lines, 17 tram lines and 55 bus lines, along with 11 "Noctis" bus lines (as of April 2023).
+It covers the 19 municipalities of the Brussels-Capital Region and some surface routes extend to the near suburbs in the other regions.
 329 million trips were made in 2011, a 5.6% increase from the previous year.
 Ridership has increased sharply in recent years to 370 million trips in 2015.
-The company aims for 400 million trips in 2016.
+Peak ridership was attained in 2019 with 427.5 million journeys.
+During the COVID-19 pandemic in Belgium, ridership dropped below 250 million in 2020.
+Ridership is recovering slowly, with 273.8 million journeys in 2021 (64% of ridership recorded in 2019).

-In 1991, STIB had a farebox recovery ratio of 28%.
+In 1991, STIB/MIVB had a farebox recovery ratio of 28%.
 In 2009, following annual increases of 1.56% in passenger journeys and 2.4% in direct revenue, fares covered 54.8% of operating costs.

 Transamo

-STIB is a shareholder of Transamo, a transport engineering and consultancy firm in Europe that specialises in the project management of public transport projects in France.
+STIB/MIVB is a shareholder of Transamo, a transport engineering and consultancy firm in Europe that specialises in the project management of public transport projects in France.
 Transdev is the other major shareholder of Transamo.